• Skip to primary navigation

 Smithtown Historical SocietySmithtown

-Three historic buildings areopen for tours, with trained Educators available to answer questions and assist with the hands on activities available for students, including candle-dipping, quill & ink writing and more.
+Three historic buildings are open for tours, with trained educators available to answer questions and assist with the hands-on activities available for students, including candle-dipping, quill & ink writing, and more.
 The farm animals are always available for petting and pictures, and the grounds are perfect for picnics.
-Programs and activities best suite students ages 6-12, and is $10 per student, with a $30 max per larger family.
-Contact us for more info and for required registration.
+Programs and activities best suit students ages 6-12, and the admission fee is $10 per student ($30 max per family).
+Contact the society for more info and for required registration.

 Parrish Art MuseumSouthhampton